pu2clr/SI4844/README.md

 ### Parts

-Parts list  used in this POC.
+Parts list  used by the first schematic

 The table below is based on [Raymond Genovese, May 26, 2016 - How to Build an Arduino-Controlled AM/FM/SW Radio](https://www.allaboutcircuits.com/projects/build-an-arduino-controlled-am-fm-sw-radio/) .